JonnieFiveBikes/HCL_Commerce_Store/react-store/README.md

 ## Available Scripts

-In the project directory, you can run the following commands:
+This package provides the following commands.
+Note that these may be run from this package's directory or from the workspace root by specifying the workspace name using the `-w react-store` parameter during command invocation.

 ### `npm start`

 Runs the app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view the application in a browser. <br>
+Open [http://localhost:3000](http://localhost:3000) to view the application in a browser.<br>
 The default app and store is `Emerald`.
-To start a different app, such as Sapphire, use `npm start -- --appName <storeName>`.
+To start a different app, such as Sapphire, use `npm start -- --appName <storeName>`.<br>
+To start the app using different port and to use https, use `npm start -- --appName <storeName> --port <port> --https true`

 In development mode, the page reloads when you make any edits.<br>
 You can also see any lint errors in the console.

-To display other extended sites stores published in Commerce, pass the storeId parameter: 'https://localhost:3000?storeId=<eSite storeId>'
+To display other extended sites stores published in Commerce, pass the `storeId` parameter: `https://localhost:3000?storeId=<eSite storeId>`

 ### `npm run mock`